arega87/ebi01951/README.md

 ###  Installation guide
 Only a single step is required to start the application, just running the `sh start.sh` file located in the root folder, will automatically trigger the following actions:

-1- Existing containers (if existant) will be stopped, 2- The database container will start,
+1- Existing containers (if existant) will stop,

+2- The database container will start,

-3- Installation and packaging of the application .jar executable, 4- Creation of the application container image will start with the latest artifact,
+3- Installation and packaging of the application .jar executable will begin,

+4- Creation of the application container image will start after copying the latest .jar artifact,

-It is imporant to note that, before starting to use the application, the user has to wait for about ~20 seconds, as the application container will restart until the database container is ready to serve.
+***It is imporant to note that, before starting to use the application, the user has to wait for about ~20 seconds, as the application container will restart until the database container is ready to serve.***

 ### Using the application